 Railroad Bridge Park: Located a short distance west of Sequim (pronounced "Skwim"), Railroad Bridge Park protects a lovely natural area along the Dungeness River.
 Also the site of the Dungeness Audubon Center, the park is home to mixed woodlands of conifers, maples and alders.
 This is an excellent place to see characteristic resident species at any time of the year as well as fall migrants.
-California Quail, Anna's Hummingbird, Bald Eagle, Hairy and Downy woodpeckers, Red-breasted Sapsucker, Hutton's Vireo, Steller's Jay, Chestnut-backed and Blackcapped chickadees, Purple Finch, and Evening Grosbeak are all seen here.
+California Quail, Anna's Hummingbird, Bald Eagle, Hairy and Downy Red-breasted woodpeckers, Sapsucker, Hutton's Vireo, Steller's Jay, Chestnut-backed and Black-capped chickadees, Purple Finch, and Evening Grosbeak are all seen here.